Photo Credit: Paul Duncan

 - Enjoy the illuminated Falls play background for a stunning fireworks show.

-- Race down the brand new forty-two feet high, the Niagara Speedway!
+- Race down the the forty-two feet high the Niagara Speedway!

 - Bike the Niagara Falls Recreation Trail!